hugsy/gef/docs/config.md

 - [`keystone`](https://github.com/keystone-engine/keystone) - assembly engine

 Some of those modules can be installed through `python-pip`.
-The following commands will work for most distributions:
+The following commands will work for most distributions, but substitute `pip3` for versions of `gdb` compiled with Python 3:
 ```bash
 $ pip install capstone
 $ pip install ropgadget